What you will need

 Your browser does not support the video tags.

 - Locate the brake fluid reservoir in the engine bay near the wiper arm on the driver's side.On newer Audi vehicles, the brake fluid reservoir is covered with a black plastic cover that needs to be removed to reveal the brake fluid reservoir.

 - Look at the side of the reservoir.
 Check if the level is between the maximum and minimum marks on the side of the reservoir.
-If the brake fluid level is below the minimum level, you will need to add brake fluid.
+If the brake fluid level is below the minimum level, add brake fluid.